whatisnuclear/website/coolants.md

 - **High reactivity with air and water** -- generally requiring an extra intermediate loop before power conversion.
 This somewhat counteracts the cost savings of the reduced pressure as well as the higher temperature.
+- **Thermal shocks during transients** -- the thermal properties of liquid metals can impart extreme stresses on components during transients, necessitating the inclusion of thermal baffles to protect vessels, pipes, and welds.
 - **High induced radioactivity** -- requiring additional shielding in primary systems
 - **Not always liquid at room temperature** -- requiring heaters plus the associated sensors and controls along all piping systems to maintain